Daylily-Zeleen/HierarchicalFiniteStateMachine/Document_en.md

      ![](DOCUMENT.assets/delay_timer.png)

-     â€?
-In this mode, by configuring the delay time, when FSM enters the start State of the Transition, the Transition will start countdown according to the delay time you set.
+     â€‹		In this mode, by configuring the delay time, when FSM enters the start State of the Transition, the Transition will start countdown according to the delay time you set.
 When the countdown ends, the condition of the Transition is true.

-  2. Nested Fsm Exitï¼?
+  2. Nested Fsm Exit :

     ![](DOCUMENT.assets/nested_exit.png)

-    â€?
-Only when the start State of the Transition contain a nested FSM, the condition of the Transition can be true.
-When the nested FSM of the start State runs to its Exit State and exit ehavior is finished, the condition of the Transition is true.
+    â€‹		Only when the start State of the Transition contain a nested FSM, the condition of the Transition can be true.
+When the nested FSM of the start State runs to its Exit State and exit behavior is finished, the condition of the Transition is true.

-  3. Manual Exit ï¼?
+  3. Manual Exit :

     ![](DOCUMENT.assets/manual_exit.png)

-    â€?
-In this mode, when the start State of this Transition execute manual_exit() in mormal State behavior, the condition of the Transition is true.
+    â€‹		In this mode, when the start State of this Transition execute manual_exit() in normal State behavior, the condition of the Transition is true.

   4. Update times :

      ![](DOCUMENT.assets/update_times.png)

-     â€?
-In this mode, when FSM enters the start State of the Transition, it will start to count the number of updates (that is, the number of times update() is executed).
+     â€‹		In this mode, when FSM enters the start State of the Transition, it will start to count the number of updates (that is, the number of times update() is executed).
 When the number of times you set is reached, the condition of the Transition is true.

   5. Physics Update times :

      ![](DOCUMENT.assets/physics_update_time.png)

-     â€?
-In this mode, when FSM enters the start State of the Transition, it will start to count the number of physics updates (that is, the number of times physics_updates() is executed).
+     â€‹		In this mode, when FSM enters the start State of the Transition, it will start to count the number of physics updates (that is, the number of times physics_updates() is executed).
 When the number of times you set is reached, the condition of the Transition is true.

 ### Variable Transition

-â€?
-The condition of the Transition is set by adding variable expression to it.
+â€‹		The condition of the Transition is set by adding variable expression to it.
 This type is adequate for most cases.

-> NOTEï¼?
+> NOTE :
 >
-> â€?
-If not add variable expression, the condition for the Transition will never be set to true.
+> â€‹		If not add variable expression, the condition for the Transition will never be set to true.

 ![](DOCUMENT.assets/variable_transition.png)

-â€?
-You can add variable expressions by dragging a variable from a Variable List to the inspector:
+â€‹		You can add variable expressions by dragging a variable from a Variable List to the inspector:

 ![](DOCUMENT.assets/Variable_expression.png)

-> â€?
-When you press the expand button, you can display more information about variable expressions, and you can change the order of expressions:
+> â€‹		When you press the expand button, you can display more information about variable expressions, and you can change the order of expressions:
 >
 > ![](DOCUMENT.assets/variable_expression_extend.png)
-1. Operation Modeï¼?
+1. Operation Mode :

 ![](DOCUMENT.assets/operate_mode.png)